Squiblydoo/debloat/README.md

 Linux<br>
 `~/.local/bin/pyinstaller --onefile --noconsole --icon=debloat.ico --additional-hooks-dir=./hook --add-binary "/home/redacted/.local/lib/python3.10/site-packages/:." debloat.py`
 - I'm not sure why the same hook didn't work on Linux and pointing to the site-packages directory is not preferred.
 For some unknown reason, it would not find the binary if I pointed to the specific tkinterdnd2 or tkdnd directories.

+## Where is this project going next?
+The current plan is to build in CLI functionality to handle batch jobs.
+At that stage, it will process all the files in a directory and output a report.